 Did we cover everything?
 It’ll do.
 Now feel free to tell us – waving that finger – ‘Basta!’

-Do you have a favourite Italian word, phrase or expression you'd like us to feature?
-If so, please email our editor Jessica Phelan with your suggestion.
+Do you have an Italian phrase you’d like us to feature?
+If so, please email us with your suggestion.